R-Hertel/tetmag/doc/examples/example3.rst

 Ex.
 3: Current-induced dynamics
 ===============================

-When an electric current flows through a ferromagnetic material, it aquires a spin polarization through which the conduction electrons interact with the magnetization.
+When an electric current flows through a ferromagnetic material, it acquires a spin polarization through which the conduction electrons interact with the magnetization.
 This effect is described by the so-called spin-transfer torque (STT).
 In this example, we simulate the STT-induced magnetization dynamics in a square Permalloy platelet.
 The micromagnetic problem simulated here is based on a proposal by Najafi et al., published in Ref.  [\ 1_\ ].

 The sample is a Permalloy platelet of 100 nm :math:`\times` 100 nm :math:`\times` 10 nm size.
 We use FreeCAD to define the geometry and to generate an irregular FEM mesh with the netgen plugin.
-In our example, the mesh size is set to 2 nm, resulting in 39 246 irregularly shaped terahedral finite elements.
+In our example, the mesh size is set to 2 nm, resulting in 39,246 irregularly shaped terahedral finite elements.

 Calculating the initial configuration
 -------------------------------------